 DECEMBER 31, 2019

-5 Tips that Will Help You Work from Home and Be STRESS-FREE this year!
+Homeschooling and Working?
+5 Tips to Be STRESS-FREE this year!

 It’s common to think that a family must have the freedom of living on a single income to homeschool.
 However, if you work from home, or your family could benefit greatly from a second income, work-from-home jobs can complement the homeschool dynamic extremely well.
 A parent may find it intimidating to mix the location of their income and deadlines with their children’s main learning environment.
 It’s completely understandable.
 After all, since it’s your job, you need the opportunity to focus, brainstorm, and power through work.
 How is that possible when your kids are also home all day?